CaptainHayashi/bikesched/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+## Q&A

+### Why is it called bikesched?

+It's a reference to the term 'bikeshedding', which refers to the act of spending a disproportionate amount of attention on settling trivial arguments (as in, debating the colour a bike-shed should be instead of actually getting on with building it).

+This gem is, itself, a bit of a bikeshed job.
+The author realises that URY has more important things to do than decide how the schedule should be accessed =P

+### Why?

+Why not?